Origen-SDK/origen_testers/spec/decompiler/README.md

 common setup that is used across the various test scopes.

 The driver will load up the `OrigenTesters::Decompiler::RSpec` namespace with the common API and definitions.
-Any static stuff that is reused mentioned above should be placed in the `@defs` hash to make it easily available and maintainable across the scopes.
+Any static stuff that is reused should be placed in the `@defs` hash to make it easily available and maintainable across the scopes.

 _Aside_: the reason for the additional namespace is the limitation of `RSpec`.
-The decompiler's driver and platform interface together acts as a specification factory for various platforms.
-However, RSpec requires that all of the test be 'unrolled' or 'loaded' before anything executes, which means that dynamic definitions Are lost during the course of the examples (like the current platform).
+The decompiler's driver and platform interface together act as a specification factory for various platforms.
+However, RSpec requires that all of the test be 'unrolled' or 'loaded' before anything executes, which means that dynamic definitions are lost during the course of the examples (like the current platform).
-Additionally, much of the `#let`, or `context`  blocks don't allow helper static helper methods within its scope to be used.
+Additionally, much of the `#let`, or `context`  blocks don't allow static helper methods within their scope.

-To combat this, a `OrigenTesters::Decompiler::RSpec` namespace is defined upfront to be an available locker for all shared methods and common definitions.
+To counter this, a `OrigenTesters::Decompiler::RSpec` namespace is defined upfront to be an available locker for all shared methods and common definitions.
-This is the cleanest way of handing the volume of common defines and methods while still keeping within RSpec's comfort zone.
+This is the cleanest way of handling the volume of common defines and methods while still keeping within RSpec's comfort zone.

 #### Matchers

-A few custom matchers are used to provide more detailed feedback without blowing up the test count or having lots of long-winded, copy-and-pasted test cases.
+A few custom matchers provide more detailed feedback without blowing up the test count or having lots of long-winded, copy-and-pasted test cases.